RMS Queen Mary: Conversion

-Queen Mary, bought by Long Beach in 1967, was converted from a seafaring vessel to floating hotel.
+Queen Mary, bought by Long Beach in 1967, was converted from a seafaring vessel to a floating hotel.
 The plan included clearing almost every area of the ship below "C" deck (called "R" deck after 1950, to lessen passenger confusion, as the restaurants were located on "R" deck) to make way for Jacques Cousteau's new Living Sea Museum.
 This increased museum space to 400000 sqft.

 It required the removal of all the boiler rooms, the forward engine room, both turbo generator rooms, the ship stabilisers and the water softening plant.
 The ship's empty fuel tanks were filled with local mud to keep the ship's centre of gravity and draft at the correct levels, as these critical factors had been affected by the removal of the various components and structure.
-Only the aft engine room and "shaft alley", at the stern of the ship, would be spared.
-The remaining space would be used for storage or office space.
+Only the aft engine room and "shaft alley", at the stern of the ship, was spared.
+The remaining space was used for storage or office space.

 One problem that arose during the conversion was a dispute between land-based and maritime unions over conversion jobs.
 The United States Coast Guard had the final say.
 Queen Mary was deemed a building, since most of her propellers had been removed and her machinery gutted.
-The ship was also repainted with its red water level paint at a slightly higher level than previous.
+The ship was also repainted with its red water level paint at a slightly higher level than during her service years.
 During the conversion, the funnels were removed, as this area was needed to lift out the scrap materials from the engine and boiler rooms.
-Workers found that the funnels were significantly degraded and they were replaced with replicas.
+Workers found that the funnels were significantly degraded, and they were replaced with replicas.

 With all of the lower decks nearly gutted from R deck and down, Diners Club, the initial lessee of the ship, converted the remainder of the vessel into a hotel.
+In 1969, it was reported that the hotel would be operated by Sky Chefs, the catering and hospitality division of American Airlines.
 Diners Club Queen Mary dissolved and vacated the ship in 1970 after their parent company, Diners Club International, was sold, and a change in corporate direction was mandated during the conversion process.
 Specialty Restaurants, a Los Angeles-based company that focused on theme-based restaurants, took over as master lessee the following year.